Infrastucture Improvement Planning

 This is a project that is anticipated to take years to complete, because of its scope, labour needs and budget.
 Details of the rehabilitation program, along with the results of a drainage study, will be released in the coming months.
 Please watch this page for updates.

 This page is intended to provide ratepayers with information about Lamont County's plans and progress for road and drainage improvements.
 Residents are encouraged to treat it as a digital "Open House", where they can find information and ask questions to be answered by experts in their field, which will include engineers, Alberta Environment and Parks, and Lamont County staff.

-Scroll down the page to view all information, or jump to a specific section with the following links:
+Scroll down the page to view all information:

 - A (Brief) History of Roads, Weather & Drainage: